The Open returns to White Cliffs Country in July 2021

 This will be the 18th time that The Open has been held in White Cliffs Country, home to Kent's Golf Coast.
 The event will draw world-class players to the tournament as they compete for the famous Claret Jug.
 We look forward to welcoming players, spectators, visitors and families to this major sporting event.

 The Open is golf's oldest and most international championship and is played on links courses (areas of coastal sand dunes).
 Royal St George's Golf Club - one of ten venues currently on rotation to host The Open - last hosted the championship in 2011, when Darren Clarke fulfilled his childhood dream of becoming Champion Golfer of the Year.

-Royal St George’s Golf Club is a famously challenging 18-hole links course set in 450 acres of SSI dune land.
-Golfers can enjoy beautiful surroundings, with wild flowers, dune grasses and of course stunning sea views.
+Royal St George’s Golf Club in Sandwich is a famously challenging 18-hole links course set in 450 acres of special scientific interest (SSI) dune land.
+Golfers can enjoy beautiful surroundings, wildflowers, dune grasses and, of course, stunning sea views.
 The traditional and historic clubhouse is the ideal venue from which to enjoy the best golf club lunch in the country after a game.

 For more information on The Open visit Dover District Council website.